Integrating FCM Push Notifications

 -

-By default, plugins DSL only supports core plugins published in the Gradle Plugin Portal.
+By default, the plugins DSL only supports core plugins published in the Gradle Plugin Portal.
 Since the

-plugin is not in this repository, you need to add Google's plugin repository address first.Declare Google's Maven repository in the root-level (project-level) Gradle settings file (
+google-servicesplugin is not in this repository, you need to first add Google's plugin repository address.Declare Google's Maven repository in the root-level (project-level) Gradle settings file (

-// (Optional) Introduce the google-services plugin and declare the version when declaring the repository
+// (Optional) Introduce the google-services plugin and declare its version when declaring the repository

 //plugins {